atmos-cloud-sim-uj/.github/profile/README.md

 **Requirements**: PhD degree obtained within the past 7 years (excl. maternity breaks) outside of Jagiellonian University; fluency in English; solid programming skills; publicly documented experience in areas such as research software engineering, isotope geochemistry or computational [geo]physics (in particular, aerosol-cloud physics).

+Note for candidates holding a PhD degree obtained from an institution based outside of European Union, in a country that is not a member of Organisation for Economic Co-operation and Development (OECD) or European Free Trade Association (EFTA) and not covered by any other international agreement on degree equivalence.
+Upon selection for employment, and prior to commencement of employment, the candidate will be required to obtain [Polish nostrification of the PhD degree](https://nawa.gov.pl/images/users/642/Nostrification-of-higher-education-diplomas.pdf).

-**Remuneration**: ca. PLN 6000 ≈ USD 1500 net monthly ([public health insurance included](https://ec.europa.eu/social/main.jsp?catId=1124&intPageId=4720&langId=en)), [exclusive employment clause imposed](https://www.ncn.gov.pl/en/aktualnosci/2018-11-09-stanowisko-rada-post-doc), relocation support limitted to air travel to Kraków.
+**Remuneration**: PLN 120000 per year gross (ca. PLN 6000 ≈ USD 1500 net monthly with [public health insurance included](https://ec.europa.eu/social/main.jsp?catId=1124&intPageId=4720&langId=en)), [exclusive employment clause imposed](https://www.ncn.gov.pl/en/aktualnosci/2018-11-09-stanowisko-rada-post-doc), relocation support limitted (potentially) to air travel to Kraków.

+Please send inquiries by e-mail to [Sylwester Arabas](mailto:sylwester.arabas@uj.edu.pl?subject=postdoc).
+Official advertisement with detailed application procedure to be published soon at the University website.
-Please send inquiries and applications (CV, brief statement of research, pointers to contributions to public code repositories, and contact information of two references) by e-mail to [Sylwester Arabas](mailto:sylwester.arabas@uj.edu.pl?subject=postdoc).
+Application requirements will include: CV, brief statement of research, pointers to contributions to public code repositories, and contact information of two references.

 #### Other funding opportunities